1KBlockID/ios-blockidsdk/README.md

 ## Change Logs

 ### v1.9.90
-- Updated all new document scanning experience replaced with legacy scanner
+- The legacy scanners have been substituted with a new web based ID proofing experience
 - Bug fixes and Improvements

 ### v1.9.80